srsibananda173/Todo-List-React/README.md

 ## Features

-1.User can add new tasks to the list \n
+1.User can add new tasks to the list \
 ###User can remove tasks from the list
 ###User can sort the tasks based upon done and undone.